isomerpages/govtech-corp/media/technews/_posts/2024-09-18-post-Driving Singapore’s Progress with Technology: Pit Stops for Smarter, Faster Services.md

 <hr>
 <h4><u>Singpass: Digital IC for Seamless Identification</u>&nbsp;</h4>
 <p>With <a href="https://www.singpass.gov.sg/main" class="Hyperlink SCXW113840723 BCX8" rel="noreferrer noopener" target="_blank"><u>Singpass</u></a>, verifying
 your identity has never been easier.
-The <a href="http://digital%20ic%20feature/" class="Hyperlink SCXW113840723 BCX8" rel="noreferrer noopener" target="_blank"><u>Digital IC feature</u></a> in
+The <a href="https://www.tech.gov.sg/media/technews/singpass-digital-ic/" class="Hyperlink SCXW113840723 BCX8" rel="noreferrer noopener" target="_blank"><u>Digital IC feature</u></a> in
-the Singpass app allows users to quickly authenticate at government counters without digging through their wallets for a physical card.&nbsp;Every month, more than 330,000 users access their Digital IC barcode, showcasing the growing reliance on digital solutions for everyday needs.
-Singpass continues to evolve, constantly adding new features such as digital signing and multi-language support, that extend its usability across a wider range of services, making digital identification seamless for all residents.&nbsp;</p>
+the Singpass app allows users to quickly authenticate at government counters without digging through their wallets for a physical card.&nbsp;Every month, more than 330,000 users access their <a href="https://www.tech.gov.sg/media/technews/singpass-digital-ic/" rel="noopener nofollow" target="_blank">Digital IC barcode</a>, showcasing the growing reliance on digital solutions for everyday needs.
+Singpass continues to evolve, constantly adding new features such as
+<a href="https://www.tech.gov.sg/media/media-releases/2020-11-04-sign-with-singpass/" rel="noopener nofollow" target="_blank">digital signing</a>and <a href="https://www.tech.gov.sg/media/technews/how-singpass-learnt-three-languages/" rel="noopener nofollow" target="_blank">multi-language support</a>,
+that extend its usability across a wider range of services, making digital identification seamless for all residents.&nbsp;</p>
 <hr>
 <p>As Singapore races toward a digitally enabled future, these GovTech innovations
 are transforming how we access and interact with public services.
 From